mcfedr/hrompushserver/README.md

-# Push server for Hromadske tv app
+# Push server for Hromadske.tv app

-does stuff...
+Sends push notifications to the Hromadske.tv apps.